juehyun/python_cam_tutorial/README.md

 # python_cam_tutorial
-Tutorial codes to use camera for python newbie
+Tutorial codes to use camera for python newbie (as like high school student ... :-)

-# Add files